SciMed/style-guide/samples/js_encapsulation.md

   bindAddSum = ->
     self.$foo.on 'click' ->
       $(@).append($('<div class="sum" data-sum="10"></div>'))
+      # because calculateSum is just a variable on the object, you do not need to use the fat arrow to access it
       calculateSum()

   # public functions
   init: init

 $ ->
   window.SomeClass.init() if $('#foo').length